konopkalab/songbird_areax/README.md

 # Directories and Files

-<p>MCX20: Raw data for the scrambled control group (CS-shScr).</p>
+MCX20: Raw data for the scrambled control group (CS-shScr).

 MCX21: Raw data for the experimental FoxP2 knockdown group (CS-shFoxP2).

 dataclustering.md: Markdown file of R code for analysis.

-MCX20_C_counttable.txt: Table of information exported from Seurat object used for analysis of the CS-shScr dataset.
+MCX20_C_counttable.txt: Table of information exported from Seurat object used for analysis of the CS-shScr dataset.<br>
-  --Cell: Individual cell barcode.
+  --Cell: Individual cell barcode<br>
-  --UMIs: Number of unique molecular identifiers
+  --UMIs: Number of unique molecular identifiers<br>
-  --Genes: Number of genes
+  --Genes: Number of genes<br>
-  --Percent Mito Genes: Percentage of genes that are mitochondrial genes
+  --Percent Mito Genes: Percentage of genes that are mitochondrial genes<br>
-  --All other columns: mRNA transcript counts for each gene
+  --All other columns: mRNA transcript counts for each gene<br>